This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Sweden.

 Is your country a Contracting Party to the Energy Charter Treaty?
 If so, has it expressed any specific views as to the current negotiations on the modernization of the Treaty?

-Yes, Sweden is a contracting party.
-No, as far as the authors are aware Sweden has not expressed any specific views as to the current negotiations on the modernization of the Treaty.
+In November 2017, the Energy Charter Conference confirmed the launching of a discussion on the potential modernization of the Energy Charter Treaty (ECT).
+Sweden is a contracting party.
+As far as the authors are aware Sweden has not expressed any specific views as to the current negotiations on the modernization of the Treaty.

 Have there been any recent developments in your jurisdiction with regard to disputes on climate change and/or human rights?